sahilrajput03/sahilrajput03/README.md

  <a href="https://docs.google.com/document/d/1Ow1lzgoaEwd1Q9ewOtFgsOt6hQhsqWo_CFmss38xGHM/edit">Blog Recommendations</a>
 </h6>

+- Development tips:
 	- Always keep a REPL on of nodejs for fast testing. ~ Sahil
 - "Imagine a world in which every single person on the planet has free access to the sum of all human knowledge." ~ [Jimmy Wales](https://en.wikipedia.org/wiki/Jimmy_Wales), Founder of Wikipedia
 	- [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia) - Wikipedia
 - Relying on complex tools to manage and build your system is going to hurt the end-users.
 "If you try to hide the complexity of the system, you'll end up with a more complex system".
 Layers of abstraction that serve to hide internals are never a good thing.
 Instead, the internals should be designed in a way such that they NEED no hiding. — Aaron Griffin ([wikipedia](https://en.wikipedia.org/wiki/Arch_Linux))